anagha1112/CODSOFT_INTERNSHIP/README.md

 | 2       | Iris Flower Classification           | ML model to classify iris species using petal and sepal measurements.       | ✅ Completed |

-> 📌 I completed all 5 tasks to go beyond the basic requirement and explore more real-world challenges.
+> 📌 I completed 2 tasks to go beyond the basic requirement and explore more real-world challenges.

 ---